 Another important factor to consider before making your first hire is your food truck’s culture.
 What values, traditions and practices do you want to shape your mobile food business?
 Once you’ve figured out what kind of workplace and culture you want, the better your chances of finding someone who shares that vision.

 Once you’ve determined what defines your food truck as a workplace, look for hires that fit the bill.
-If your employee’s share your vision, they’re more likely to excel in their jobs and all stick around long enough to help you succeed.
+If your employee’s share your vision, they’re more likely to excel in their jobs.
+They will also stick around long enough to help you succeed.